Sediment Deposition and Facies in Continental Environments

-Dryland Rivers. ( This site may be offline. ) Numerous photos and explanatory text, clearly illustrate the unusual and poorly understood world of dryland rivers.
-This University of Aberdeen site, includes erosian cells and mosaics, Floods and Floodplains, Rivers in the Sand Dunes , and Finke River and other Gorges.
+Dryland Rivers. (more info) Numerous photos and explanatory text, clearly illustrate the unusual and poorly understood world of dryland rivers.
+This University of Aberdeen site, includes Erosion Cells and Mosaics, Floods and Floodplains, Rivers in the Sand Dunes, and Finke River and other Gorges.

-NASA provides imaging of recent floods on earth from two resources Astronaut Photos from Space ( This site may be offline. ) and from the Earth Observatory.
+NASA provides imaging of recent floods on earth from two resources Astronaut Photos from Space and from the Earth Observatory.
 Click Floods in the drop down menu in either page for images of flood events on Earth.